james4510/ML_TP/README.md

 - Exclude duplicated books of both dataset

 ### Modeling
+- Implemented using Surprise library

+SVD
+- SVD is a dimensionality reduction technique that analyzes latent factors between users and items to generate recommendations
+- Recommendations are generated based on the provided user ID
+- Output: displays the title of each recommended book and its predicted rating

+User-based
+- User-Based Collaborative Filtering finds similar users based on Pearson correlation
+- Recommends books that similar users have rated highly
+- Output: provides a list of books with predicted ratings for the specified user

+Item-based
+- Item-Based Collaborative Filtering compares items to find similarities based on user ratings
+- Books similar to those the user has already rated highly are recommended
+- Output: generates a list of books with predicted ratings tailored to the specified user

 ### Evaluation / Analysis

 ### Team Member
-- Kwon Soyeong
+- Kwon Soyeong : data modeling
-- Song Eunjung
+- Song Eunjung : data modeling
-- Jeon Sihyeon
+- Jeon Sihyeon : data evaluation
-- Jang Yonggeun
+- Jang Yonggeun : data preprocessing
-- Kim Jeongsu
+- Kim Jeongsu : data preprocessing